Top 15 Essential Apps for RVing

 2. GasBuddy

-Android & iPhone: http://www.gasbuddy.com/App
+Android & iOS: http://www.gasbuddy.com/App

 3. Google Maps

 Having explored 49 out of 50 U.S. states in an RV, we consider Google Maps a must-have travel app for keeping track of our favorite places across the nation and around the globe.
-While Google Maps is widely known for its navigation features, we primarily use this free navigation app to save locations we’ve visited and discover new places we’d like to explore.
+While Google Maps is widely known for its navigation features, we primarily use this free navigation app to save locations we’ve visited and to discover new places we’d like to explore.

 The Google Maps app also comes in handy when fellow RV travelers ask for recommendations for a town they are visiting.
 All I have to do is open the app and zoom in to the area to share those places with them.

-Android & iPhone: https://www.google.com/maps
+Android & iOS: https://www.google.com/maps

 4. Gaia GPS